A synthetic monopole source of Kalb-Ramond field in diamond: Results

-As a demonstration of our engineered system, we initialize the NV in the $\ket{m_s=0}$ state, and let it evolve under the target Hamiltonian with $(H_0=2$~MHz $, \beta=\phi=0)$.
-For various $\alpha$, the resulting oscillations of all three states show excellent agreement with theory, as shown in Fig.~\ref{fig:Fig1_temp}(d) and Fig.~S6 of the Supplementary Material~\cite{SOM}.
+As a demonstration of our engineered system, we initialize the NV in the $\ket{m_s=0}$ state and let it evolve under the target Hamiltonian (with $\beta\!=\!\phi\!=\!0$).
+We further choose the microwave amplitudes such that the parameters span a hypersphere with fixed radius $H_0\!=\!2$~MHz, which encloses the tensor monopole at the origin.
+For various values of $\alpha$, the resulting dynamics of all three states show excellent agreement with theory, as shown in Fig.~S6 of the Supplementary Material~\cite{SOM}.

-When engineering our system to match the Weyl-type Hamiltonian, we choose the microwave amplitudes such that the parameters span a hypersphere with fixed radius $R_0=H_0=\sqrt{q_x^2+q_y^2+q_z^2+q_w^2}=2$~MHz, which encloses the tensor monopole at the origin.